 I have been with Agoda for many years, probably even before they became this popular.
 Their platform has consistently produced lower prices when compared to other hotel booking portals.

-However, since 2017, I found myself having to deal with premium charge of about 7% compared to the price that was shown to me during booking.
+However, since 2017, I found myself having to deal with a premium charge of about 7% compared to the price that was shown to me during booking.
 This puzzled me as I have always been using the “Free Cancellation” option.
 And it had never created a price variance that would cause me to sit up, let alone to write a blog post on it.

 7% in hotel fees isn’t exactly a negligible cost when we are talking about hundreds of dollars in payment per transaction.

 Not easy to know I was charged more by Agoda

 As someone who is into finance and investment, I do keep a record of my expenditure.
 If I didn’t, I honestly wouldn’t have noticed the price variance charged by Agoda between “Booking Date” and “Charged date”.

 By the time my card was charged (weeks or months later), my memory had failed me as to the amount presented during booking confirmation.
 I tried using Agoda’s portal to trace my bookings, but could no longer see the “Old Price”.
 I could only see one price, i.e. the new (and higher) price that they charged to my card.